 On the stageWritten by Admin

-Tickets are $20 for adults, $18 for seniors and $10 for students and teachers.
-A special $6 discount ticket will be available for students and teachers on Sundays.
+Tickets are $22 for adults, $18 for seniors and $10 for students.
+Special $6 discount tickets are available for students on Sundays.

 828.456.6322 or www.harttheatre.com.

 A performance of “B. Smith Celebrates Lee Smith: Ivy, Alice, & Evalina” will be held at 3 p.m.
 Sunday, Sept.
 7, in the Waynesville Library Auditorium.

 Barbara Bates Smith, noted for her off-Broadway performance and 25 years touring of “Ivy Rowe” from Lee Smith’s Fair and Tender Ladies, stars in this sampler.
 Musical accompaniment will be provided by Jeff Sebens.

 Highlighted are three characters from the works of Lee Smith: Ivy, the spunky mountain woman with a sensuous nature, from Fair and Tender Ladies; Alice, a feisty nursing home resident about to be kicked out of her writing group because her memories are not happy enough, from The Happy Memories Club; and Evalina, a young patient encountering Zelda Fitzgerald at Asheville’s Highland Hospital, from Lee Smith’s latest novel, Guests on Earth.